Devil’s Lake, North Dakota, USA

 - White Bass

-Devil’s Lake ND Statistics & Helpful Links
+Devil’s Lake Statistics & Helpful Links

 Lake Type: Natural Freshwater Lake, Not Dammed